iLeoon/next-chat-app/README.md

 The application uses a local `.env` file for configuration.

 The `.env` file is used to configure:
-- Backend API base URL
-- WebSocket server URL
+- The backend connection URL
-- Client-side environment settings

 Environment files are created locally and are not committed to version control.